SHOWS AND TICKETS

 This production includes a family workshop one hour prior to each performance.
 Participants meet members of the creative team and an actor from the show who relate how they turned a book into a musical.
 Afterward, children in the audience are invited onstage to create a sea creature that they can take home as a souvenir.

 Mr. Wonderful focuses on nightclub entertainer Charlie Welch, especially his personal and show business struggles.
 The source of those struggles?
 Being black in a "white world."

 This 1956 musical was written to showcase the talents of Sammy Davis Jr. and Chita Rivera.
 The Musicals Tonight production is the show's first revival.

 NEWSical the Musical lampoons current events, newsmakers, celebrities, and politicians.
 No one in the news is safe!
 With songs and material updated regularly, this topical musical revue is an ever-evolving mockery of all the news that's fit to spoof!

 In 2010 NEWSical received two Drama Desk Award nominations: one for for Outstanding Musical Revue and one for Outstanding Lyrics.
 The lyrics were written by Rick Crom, who also composed the music.

-In 1853, Commodore Matthew Perry sailed to Japan on a U.S. mission to open trade relations at any cost.
-This remarkable musical by Stephen Sondheim and John Weidman tells the tale of a samurai and a fisherman who get caught up in the westernization of the East.
-George Takei stars; John Doyle directs.
+In this groundbreaking musical by Stephen Sondheim and John Weidman, Commodore Matthew Perry sails to Japan in 1853 on a U.S. mission to open up trade relations at any cost.
+Pacific Overtures tells the tale of a samurai and a fisherman who are caught up in the westernization of the East.

 Enter The Portal and follow Dante through epic deserts and alpine mountains as he seeks the beautiful and mysterious Beatrice while being pursued by his inner demons.
 Driven by epic rock music that pulses with tribal and electronic beats, The Portal is part concert, part movie, and part performance.
 It not only entertains but also immerses the audience in a journey of transcendence and empowerment.